9oelM/9oelM.github.io/content/blog/2023-10-26-technical-intro-to-defi-lending-protocols-with-zklend-codebase-as-an-example/index.md

 ## Interest rate

 For the interest rate, we need to talk about the interest rate model first.
-An interest model is meant to encourage borrowing when there is enough capital, and discourage borrowing (encourage repayment) and additional supply when there is not enough capital.
+An interest rate model is meant to encourage borrowing when there is enough capital, and discourage borrowing (encourage repayment) and additional supply when there is not enough capital.
 Logically, we arrive at the conclusion that the interest rate must be high when there is high utilization rate, and low when there is low utilization rate.

 We would also want to set an optimal utilization rate, because we generally would not want the utilization rate to be too low (no one's using it) or too high (no one can borrow anymore).